 As extensive research has already proven, relationships are the key to a meaningful life.
 Even if you’re an introvert, even if you claim to enjoy spending most of your time alone, even if you feel that you don’t have any close relationships and you don’t know where to start.

 This is necessary for all of us.
-The process of cultivating deep connection is essential to our wellbeing.
+The process of cultivating deep connections is essential to our wellbeing.
 It is the crux of our humanity.

 In the title of this article, I wrote that these attributes are “Better Predictors of Happiness Than Money, ‘Success’, or Accolades”.
 Someone can be the richest, most conventionally “successful” person in the world, but if they don’t have close friends or family, I guarantee you their life will be miserable.